Andrew Hanna

 For ownership to thrive, teams need clear visibility into the broader vision and a direct connection to key stakeholders.
 This ensures that work remains meaningful, aligned with business goals, and adaptable to changing priorities.

-• Involve the Team in the Vision – Help employees understand how their work contributes to the company's long-term goals.
+- Involve the Team in the Vision: Help employees understand how their work contributes to the company's long-term goals.
 Let them see the bigger picture.
+One way to do this is by inviting developers or designers into roadmap reviews or quarterly strategy syncs, not just for visibility but to participate in shaping the outcomes.

-• Open Channels for Communication – Encourage a culture where team members can freely ask questions, clarify objectives, and discuss priorities with stakeholders.
+- Open Channels for Communication: Encourage a culture where team members can freely ask questions, clarify objectives, and discuss priorities with stakeholders.
+For example, replacing a single PM acting as gatekeeper with shared Slack threads or short check-ins with domain experts can improve alignment dramatically.

 Building Trust